 Lack of promotion might also be a reason reps churn quickly.
 The average rep tenure sits at 18 months and the average time a rep spends as an SDR prior to an account executive promotion is between 13-18 months.
 It's not much of a leap to say reps are impatient for a promotion and jump ship before their managers get the chance to offer them one.

-What Can Sales Managers Do About Sales Retention?
+What Can Sales Managers Do About Sales Turnover?

 The same Bridge Group report found hiring more experienced reps led to longer average tenure and more months spent functioning at full productivity.
 While it might be tempting to hire a BDR right out of college for a lower cost, consider investing in a rep with a few more years of experience and the know-how to hit the ground with a shorter ramp time.